Self-Supervised Siamese Autoencoders

-Another widely-known family of models used for pre-training networks to function as feature extractors are autoencoders \citep{hinton2006reducing}.
-As such, autoencoders build on the principle of maximizing the mutual information between the input and the latent representation \citep{vincent2010stacked}.
-Good features, however, should not contain as much information as possible about the input but only the most relevant parts \citep{tian2020makes}.
-Accordingly, an ideal autoencoder-based feature extractor for images would only extract information necessary to determine the identity of an image.
-This is commonly done by keeping the dimensionality of the latent space lower than that of the input and by adding noise (e.g., Gaussian noise) to the image before it is fed into the encoder.
-This is the idea of a denoising autoencoder \citep{vincent2008extracting}.
+Another family of models used for pre-training neural networks, acting as feature extractors, are autoencoders.
+They build on the principle of maximizing the mutual information between the input and the latent representation \citep{vincent2010stacked}.
+However, good features should not contain as much information as possible about the input, but only the most relevant parts \citep{tian2020makes}.
+This is commonly done by keeping the dimensionality of the latent space lower than that of the input and by adding noise to the image.
+This is the idea of a denoising autoencoder \cite{vincent2008extracting}.

 By themselves, both approaches to learning representations lead to simple and effective solutions.
-This simplicity allows us to leverage both approaches to design an arguably even more powerful feature extractor, as both strategies result in non-conflicting ways of learning representations. \\
+This simplicity allows us to leverage both approaches to design an arguably even more powerful feature extractor, as both strategies result in non-conflicting ways of learning representations.

-In this paper, we examine whether a Siamese network and a denoising autoencoder could be combined to create a new model for self-supervised representation learning that comprises advantages of both and could therefore compensate for the shortcomings of the individual components.
+In this paper, we propose the combination of a Siamese network and a denoising autoencoder to create a new model for self-supervised representation learning that comprises advantages of both and could therefore compensate for the shortcomings of the individual components.
 We introduce a new model named SidAE (\underline{Si}amese \underline{d}enoising \underline{a}uto\underline{e}ncoder), which aims to adopt the powerful learning principles of both Siamese networks with multiple views of the sample input and denoising autoencoders with noise tolerance.
-We show how those can be elegantly used in cooperation with each other, resulting in a simple yet effective model.
-Our experiments show that SidAE outperforms its composing parts in downstream tasks in a variety of scenarios, either where all labeled data is available for the downstream task or only a fraction of it, both with or without fine-tuning of the feature extractor.
+Our experiments show that SidAE outperforms its composing parts in downstream classification in a variety of scenarios, either where all labeled data is available for the downstream task or only a fraction of it, both with or without fine-tuning of the feature extractor. \looseness=-1

-\section{Self-supervised representation learning}
+\section{Self-Supervised Representation Learning}